 Before 1959, aristocrat landlords and Lamaist (also known as Tibetan Buddhist) monasteries in Tibet were free to make their own laws and set up their own courts.
 The laws under Dalai Lama prescribed that people were divided into nine classes, and the Thirteen Codes further declares “men are classified in the hierarchy, therefore men’s lives do not have equal value”.
 It states that the value of the life of a high ranking man equals to gold weighted as heavy as his corpse, but if an aristocrat kills a man in the bottom level of the social order he only needs to offer the victim’s family a straw rope.
 The Article 7 in the Code 16 further affirms that it is considered as a horrendous crime and punishable by hamstring breaking, tongue cutting, eye-gouging, hands chopping or immediate execution if persons of lower status revolt against persons of higher status; and that when a lord hurt his servant, the lord should find a doctor for his victim, but when a servant caused the injury of his master, his hands or legs must be chopped off.
 Those lived in Tibet during the years when 14th Dalai Lama ruled the place can still recall how common it was to spot the locals without hands, arms or legs in Lhasa streets.

 The thousand-year-old Tibetan legal system was partly originated from its ancient harsh custom, partly borrowed from caste structure in India, and later further influenced by the cruel and primitive slavery rules of Mongol’s Yan and Manchu’s Qing.

 According to the recollection of a former serf Gesangpingcuo, a boy named Pubu lived in Bagor Street was kidnapped during such occasion, and when his father hurried to the prison it was all too late: the boy had already been crafted with knives into sacrificial articles.
-Reportedly in the year 1948 along, Langzisha Prison carried out man-hunting sessions three times and snatched 21 low status yet utterly innocent men, women and children for their fresh fleshes, bones, organs and skins.
+Reportedly in the year 1948 alone, Langzisha Prison carried out man-hunting sessions three times and snatched 21 low status yet utterly innocent men, women and children for their fresh fleshes, bones, organs and skins.